Donders-Institute/hpc-wiki-v2/docs/bash/exercise_programming.rst

     $ wget https://github.com/Donders-Institute/hpc-wiki-v2/raw/master/docs/bash/logs.tgz
     $ tar xvf logs.tgz

-Now open ``script.sh`` and change your ``grep`` command to the one you see below.
+Now open ``logSearch.sh`` and change your ``grep`` command to the one you see below.
 The ``-o`` option tells grep to print ONLY the matching pattern, and not the rest of the line around it.
 This will be useful later in the task and in general.

 .. code-block:: bash